Danzig crisis (1932): Aftermath

 The demonstration of Polish strength had its effect, and on 13 August 1932, a new agreement was signed allowing the Polish Navy to use the harbour.
 The new agreement dropped the term port d'attache and gave the Polish Navy greater refueling and maintenance rights, but the unfriendly attitude of the Free City and the Treaty of Versailles ruled out the possibility of a permanent naval base.
-After the agreement was signed, Pierre Bressy, the French chargé d'affaires in Warsaw, congratulated Zaleski for Poland's handing of the crisis.
+After the agreement was signed, Pierre Bressy, the French chargé d'affaires in Warsaw, congratulated Zaleski for Poland's handling of the crisis.
 Zaleski replied that the methods employed were not to his taste, but "one had to recognize that under the circumstances, Marshal Piłsudski had a happy inspiration".
 The purpose of sending the Wicher to Danzig was largely to remind the French not to take Poland for granted as Herriot considered Papen's proposal for a new Franco-German relationship and so the voyage of the Wicher achieved its purpose.
 Wandycz wrote that sending the Wicher to Danzig was risky, especially with the orders to open fire on municipal buildings if the Polish flag was disrespected, which might have turned world opinion against Poland.
 However, Piłsudski's gamble had paid off.

 The 1932 incident was the only case of Poland engaging in what might be called gunboat diplomacy, with the Ministry of Foreign Affairs using the navy to achieve diplomatic objectives.
 The incident also influenced Polish attitudes towards the navy.
 Piłsudski had long been skeptical of its value, which tended to be underfunded.
 The incident led to a navalist turn in Poland, and Piłsudski increased the naval budget by ordering six-year expansion plan for the navy, consisting of two Grom-class destroyers and two Orzeł-class submarines.